Report all of your credit, debit card or cash sales income to HMRC using the Card Transaction Programme.

 About the disclosure programme

-HM Revenue and Customs (HMRC) believes the majority of customers want to pay the right amount of tax.
-HMRC also knows there are customers who don’t pay the right amount of tax and wants to help them put that right.
+HMRC believes the majority of customers want to pay the right amount of tax.
+HMRC also knows there are customers who do not pay the right amount of tax and wants to help them put that right.

-- a business accepting payments by card that might not have declared all of their income
+- accepting payments by card that might not have declared all of their income

-- a business that is trading and has not registered with HMRC and accept cards as one of their payment methods
+- that is trading and has not registered with HMRC and accept cards and cash as payment methods

 If you owe tax on your income you must tell HMRC about any unpaid tax now.
 You’ll then have 90 days to calculate and pay what you owe.
 This guide explains how you can do that.

-You don’t need a letter from HMRC to take part.
+You do not need a letter from HMRC to take part.
 You can still take part as long as your circumstances are covered by the bullets above.

 Disclosures outside of the programme

-For all other disclosures use our disclosure service.
-If you need any further help, you can telephone the voluntary disclosure helpline on 0300 123 1078.
-This helpline is for when you don’t fall within the scope of an ongoing campaign but wish to make a voluntary disclosure.
+For all other disclosures use the disclosure service.
+If you need any further help you can phone the voluntary disclosure helpline on 0300 123 1078.
+This helpline is for when you do not fall within the scope of an ongoing campaign but wish to make a voluntary disclosure.

 Received a letter from HMRC

 HMRC receives data about card transactions from the companies that process those transactions.
-The data we hold suggests you need to check that you have correctly declared all of the income you have received.
+The data we hold suggests you need to check that you’ve correctly declared all of the income you’ve received.
 This includes income from: